opensyria/OpenSyria/contrib/seeder/README.md

-# OpenSyria DNS Seeder
+# OpenSY DNS Seeder

-This document describes how to set up and run a DNS seeder for the OpenSyria network.
+This document describes how to set up and run a DNS seeder for the OpenSY network.

 ## Overview

-The DNS seeder crawls the OpenSyria network for active nodes and serves their IP addresses via DNS.
-When a new OpenSyria node starts, it queries `seed.opensyria.net` to discover peers to connect to.
+The DNS seeder crawls the OpenSY network for active nodes and serves their IP addresses via DNS.
+When a new OpenSY node starts, it queries `seed.opensy.net` to discover peers to connect to.

 ## Prerequisites